 New York ranks 4th in state population has the lowest number of fast food restaurants 173.

-New Jersey & Virginia had erroneous data for restaurant count
+New Jersey & Virginia had erroneous data for restaurant count in this sample dataset

 We concluded that population size has little to do with the number of restaurants in the top 15 list.